rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/scenes/scene08-build-quietly-showcase-smart-linkedin-presence-private-github-projects.md

 <!-- _class: right-bottom -->
 <div class="right-bottom">
 <span class="talking-head">👨‍💻</span>
-Video ID: video5
+Video ID: video1
 </div>

 <!-- _class: script -->
-In this scene, we'll focus on refining SonarQube configuration and access settings.
-We'll cover external port configuration, project key management, and setting up commit triggers for automated analysis.
+In this scene, we'll explore strategies for building your professional presence while maintaining privacy.
+We'll cover how to effectively use LinkedIn and private GitHub projects to showcase your work.

 <!-- _class: screencapture -->
 N/A